 - Animals: goats, sheep

-- Animal Production: animal protection and health, genetics, parasite control
+- Animal Production: animal protection and health, genetics, livestock breeding, parasite control

 Texas is the largest sheep and goat producing state in the U.S., but parasite infestations and poor lamb crop percentages have plagued the state industry.
 Producers using estimated breeding values from the National Sheep Improvement Program have improved parasite resistance and fecundity in several other states, but the Texas seedstock industry has been slow to adopt the use of this genetic selection tool.
 Our goal is to train county agents and mentor sheep and goat ranchers to use this technology and be ambassadors for the widespread implementation of this technology in both traditional and nontraditional sheep and goat rearing areas of Texas.
 Initially, we will host a workshop for county agents and mentor ranchers to demonstration how the program works and provide hands-on experiential learning.
 Then, specialists, agents and ranchers will tour farms and ranches i other states that have successfully used EBVs for 10 or more years.
 Thereafter, agents and ranchers will implement this technology on their ranches within their counties.
 Lastly, agents and ranchers will serve as host sites for a field day and demonstration site for local sheep and goat producers.
 Quantitative genetic selection can rapidly advance the genetic resistance of sheep and goats to internal parasites, which will reduce or eliminate the need for pharmaceutical anthelmintics.
 It can also improve the reproductive efficiency of sheep and goats to allow producers to supply the growing demand for Texas grown lamb, wool, goat meat, and mohair.
 Neither of these goals can be met without use of this technology.